ShahindaAnwer/Fashion-MNIST/README.md

-I built 2 machine learning models, using the mnist datasets, the MNIST Handwritten Digit Classification and the Zalando's article's fashion MNIST.
+# MNIST

+The first image classification, CNN, project a beginner should try is the mnist duo.
+One using handwritten digits and the other using clothing items.
 Each dataset consists of 60,000 training images and 10,000 test images, each being a 28x28 grayscale image, associated with a label from 10 classes.

 ### Libraries